 5. Get invoicing help – whether it’s in-house support or an experienced virtual assistant bookkeeping service, having someone to keep an eye on your invoicing could save you thousands of pounds.
 Having someone who can talk to accounts departments, chase payments, double-check paperwork and handle debt collection could be the thing that keeps your business in business.

 6. Send your invoice to the right person – your client contact might not be the best person to send your invoice to – it may get lost on their desk, not passed onto the accounts department or they may not have the authority to sign it off.
 To avoid this, find out at the beginning of your contract, project or sale who is the best person to invoice.
 Then you’ll be sure that your request for payment is being handled by the right department.

 7. Keep it organised – you’ll need to have a good way of tracking your invoices so that you can reconcile payments against them.
 Give every invoice a unique reference number and ask clients to use that reference when paying.
 If you have an accounting system, it can do this automatically for you.
 Once your payments are reconciled, you can see which payments are outstanding and which clients need to be chased.

 Whether it’s you, a member of staff at your company, bookkeeping professional services or accounting software, following these invoicing tips will help you to manage your payments process more clearly and should result in faster payments and a better reputation for your business.

-If you think your business could benefit from the help of an invoicing virtual assistant, or if you would like to know more about our other virtual assistant services feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you think your business could benefit from some help with invoicing, or if you would like to know more about our UK virtual assistants feel free to call us on 0800 994 9016 or use our contact form in the menu above.